 This blog post is one of those ideas that keep creeping into my mad mind.
 I am not a learned man and so this may or maybe not be relevant for you at all, but do take a look at my perspective.

 I love interrobang—it gives me so much freedom to express.
 But anyway, let’s get back to our point.

 Often, we hear the sentence I am proud of you or I feel so proud, don’t we?
-Although, the dictionary meaning of pride is to feeling deep pleasure or satisfaction as a result of one’s own achievements, there’s more to the meaning.
+Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of one’s own achievements, there’s more to the meaning.